Amit4411/myrepopersonal/README.md

 That’s exactly why the **start / end** feature exists.

-It lets you continue where download stopped.
+It lets you download in small batches.

 ---